Eurasian Connectivity: Data-Driven Regional Studies

 -

-This course examines the Arctic as a geopolitical region within the system of contemporary international relations.
-Students will become familiar with the national Arctic strategies of circumpolar states and the mechanisms of their implementation, as well as the multilevel system of global and regional Arctic governance.
-Key topics include: the legal foundations for regulating Arctic space through international maritime law and the UN Commission on the Limits of the Continental Shelf, the activities of the Arctic Council as the key institution of regional cooperation, and formats of bilateral interaction among Arctic states.
+This course introduces students to the Arctic as a geopolitical region in contemporary international relations.
+It explores the national Arctic strategies of the circumpolar states, the mechanisms through which these strategies are implemented, and the multilevel system of global and regional governance shaping developments in the region.
+Students will examine the legal foundations of Arctic governance, including international maritime law and the role of the UN Commission on the Limits of the Continental Shelf, as well as the work of the Arctic Council as the leading institution of regional cooperation and the different forms of bilateral engagement among Arctic states.

-The course also offers a comparative analysis of polar region governance systems, examining similarities and differences in approaches to regulating the Arctic and Antarctica.
-Students will gain a comprehensive understanding of contemporary challenges and opportunities in the Arctic region, including issues of sovereignty, environmental security, resource development, and international cooperation in the context of changing geopolitical conditions.
+The course also provides a comparative perspective on polar governance by examining similarities and differences between approaches to the Arctic and Antarctica.
+Special attention is paid to the major challenges and opportunities facing the Arctic today, including sovereignty, environmental security, resource development, and international cooperation in a changing geopolitical environment.

-- Technology Policy and Digital Connectivity of Eurasian States
+- Technology Policy and Digital Connectivity in Eurasia

 -